FeatureProbe/FeatureProbe/README.md

 ## 1️⃣ Start FeatureProbe Central Service

-1. We provide a online FeatureProbe Service, so you don't have to deploy by yourself, just visit it [Here](https://app.featureprobe.com).

-1. Or you can use docker composer to set your own FeatureProbe service
+1. You can use docker composer to set your own FeatureProbe service

    * Make sure you have [`git`](https://git-scm.com/) and [`docker`](https://www.docker.com/) installed. 。
    * Clone the repository to your server and boot up the services.
 Change the ports defined in docker-compose.yml as needed.